-During drilling, undisturbed soil samples will be obtained for chemical analysis and geotechnical classification at five-foot intervals, distinct lithologic changes and at the soil/groundwater interface, beginning at five feet below grade to the bottom of the boring (see Appendix A, "Soil Sampling in Boreholes and During Construction of Monitoring Wells").
-Should a review of lithologic logs from nearby wells indicate there is a potential for encountering a shallow aquiclude greater than three feet in thickness, then soil samples will be collected at one and a half foot intervals starting at a depth that is three feet above the expected depth of the top of the aquiclude.
+During drilling, undisturbed soil samples will be obtained for chemical analysis and geotechnical classification.
+The samples will be obtained at five-foot intervals, at distinct lithologic changes, and at the soil/groundwater interface.
+Sampling will begin at five feet below grade and continue to the bottom of the boring.
+Procedures to be followed are addressed in Appendix A, "Soil Sampling in Boreholes and During Construction of Monitoring Wells.

+Lithologic logs from nearby wells will be reviewed, if available, to determine the potential for encountering a shallow aquiclude greater than three feet in thickness.
+If a shallow aquiclude is anticipated to be encountered, soil samples will be collected at one and a half foot intervals.
+The collection of these samples will start three feet above the expected depth of the top of the aquiclude.